csrg-utfsm/csrg-utfsm.github.io/index.md

 ExtProds RPM creates user almamgr with uid 550 and the /alma symlink, which point to /home/almamgr.
 ExtProds-devel creates user almadevel.
 This way, ExtProds and devel can be installed/uninstalled without colliding over the same user.

-Of the Tools Module built by ACS the yet not RPM encapsulated are:
+Of the Tools Module built by ACS the yet not RPM encapsulated are (getopt ignored as is indicated for SunOS only):
-> tat extjars getopt xercesc xercesj xsddoc extidl vtd-xml oAW scxml_apache
+> tat extjars xsddoc extidl vtd-xml oAW scxml_apache